-Katey and Doug recently kayaked 1,300 miles from their home in Washington
+Supporters Katey and Doug kayaked an amazing 1,300 miles from their home in Washington

 and encourage you to check out their blog to learn more about their journey: